‘Pretty Little Liars’ Star Sasha Pieterse Expecting Child With Husband Hudson Sheaffer

 Sasha started her announcement by telling her fans that she was “excited to finally share” the news, perhaps hinting that the couple has known about the pregnancy for some time.
 According to her caption, Sasha is due to give birth in October.

 She thanked her husband for “making” her a mom and went on to outline the ways in which he has been a supportive partner during their time together.
-Their decision to share the news now was likely tied to the fact that today is also their second wedding anniversary, which Sasha revealed in sharing the post.
+Their decision to share the news now was likely tied to the fact that today is also their second wedding anniversary, which Sasha revealed in the caption.

 The caption accompanied a black-and-white photo of the 24-year-old Sasha and the 30-year-old Hudson.
 In the snap, Sasha’s growing belly was centered and bare, while her husband placed a gentle kiss on her stomach.
-Sasha wore what looked like a white silky shirt, open in the front to expose her growing, 5-month belly.
+Sasha wore what looked like a white silky shirt, open in the front to expose her growing, 5-months-pregnant belly.

-She had her hand and arm placed firmly across her chest, with her hair falling at her shoulders as she looked down at her husband, who was kneeling down.
+She had her hand and arm placed firmly across her chest, with her hair falling at her shoulders as she looked down at her husband, who was kneeling.
 Both Sasha and Hudson’s faces were barely visible due to the black-and-white tone and lack of lighting.

 View this post on Instagram